This morning I read something that has shaken me to the core of my being.

 Sometimes, I feel like my Body Hate is a drug and I am addicted.
 I wasn’t happy when I was thin.
 I’m not happy when I’m fat.
 I am ashamed that I feel this way about my body.
 I hate hurting people that I love and yet, everyday, I wake up and make a choice to hate myself for being fat.

-My daughter is watching me, she is learning from me and even though I may not walk around saying “I’m a fat pig who doesn’t deserve to enjoy my life!” like I used to, I most certainly am not living life to it’s fullest because of my weight.
+My daughter is watching me, she is learning from me and even though I may not walk around saying terrible things about myself like I used to, I most certainly am not living life to it’s fullest because of my weight.

 I keep hearing those words running through my head and I want to change.
 RIGHT NOW.